On the centralization of the circumcentered-reflection method: Numerical experiments

-\subsection{$\Eset_1\cap\Eset_2$ with nonempty interior}
+\subsubsection{$\Eset_1\cap\Eset_2$ with nonempty interior}

-We first randomly generate \num{30} instances where the intersection has nonempty intersection.
+We first randomly generate \num{30} instances where the intersection has nonempty interior.
 For that, we set $\lambda = 1.1$ such that $d\coloneqq 1.1\left(P_{\Eset_1}(c_2) - c_2\right)$.
-The rationale here is that though $\Eset_1\cap\Eset_2$ has indeed nonempty interior, the \num{1.1} multiplying factor maintains the intersection set \emph{not too large} (otherwise the problems are very easy to solve).
-We mention that in the examples of this subsection the fact that the ellipsoids have their intersection with nonempty interior, i.e. that a Slater condition holds, easily implies that \ref{eb} also holds.
-Our convergence rate analysis in this case establishes linear convergence of cCRM with an asymptotic constant lying between the SPM constant and the MAP one.
-However, in the experiments cCRM vastly outperforms both SPM and MAP, and to such a degree that cCRM seems to converge superlinearly, rather than linearly.
+The rationale here is that though $\Eset_1\cap\Eset_2$ has indeed nonempty interior, the \num{1.1} multiplying factor guarantees that the intersection is \emph{not too large} (otherwise the problems are very easy to solve).

+In the examples of this subsection the fact that the ellipsoids have their intersection with nonempty interior guarantees that the Slater condition holds.
+Moreover, the boundaries of ellipsoids are differentiable manifolds, so \Cref{theorem:superlinearConv} applies, and we get superlinear convergence of cCRM, which is not achievable by MAP.
+Therefore, there is no surprise in seeing in \Cref{fig:pp-Ellipsoid} and \Cref{table:ellipsoid} cCRM vastly outperforming MAP.
+We note that cCRM also outperforms CRMprod by far.

-In these experiments we take \emph{the number of total projections used to achieve convergence upon the desired tolerance} as performance measure, because cCRM uses \num{4} projections in each iteration while the other methods use only \num{2}.
-For each sequence $\{{z}^k \}_{k\in\na}$ yielded by the considered methods, we use as tolerance $\varepsilon \coloneqq \num{e-6}$ and as stopping criteria the gap distance
+Remind that we are considering the total number of projections employed by each method to achieve convergence upon the desired tolerance using the following criteria.
+For each sequence $({w}^k)_{k\in\na}$ yielded by the considered methods, we use as tolerance $\varepsilon \coloneqq \num{e-6}$ and as stopping criteria the gap distance

+This is a reliable measure of infeasibility because the Slater condition implies that Assumption \ref{eb} holds.
 We also set a budget of \num{10000} total number of allowed projections for each method.

-The results are summarized in~\Cref{fig:pp-Ellipsoid} using a performance profile~\cite{Dolan:2002}.
-Performance profiles allow one to benchmark different methods on a set of problems with respect to a performance measure (in our case, number of projections).
+\Cref{fig:pp-Ellipsoid} is a performance profile~\cite{Dolan:2002}.
+Performance profiles allow one to benchmark different methods on a set of problems with respect to a performance measure (in our case, the number of projections).
 The vertical axis indicates the percentage of problems solved, while the horizontal axis indicates, in log-scale, the corresponding factor of the performance index used by the best solver.
-The picture clearly shows that cCRM always does better than the other two methods.
+The picture clearly shows that cCRM always does better than the other two methods, being faster and more robust (MAP and CRMprod did not solve one instance).
+In addition, MAP and CRMprod took more than $2^6$ times the number of projections that cCRM used to solve all problems.